2022 Honda WRV Facelift Overview

 Interior – Honda WRV

-Over to the back seat, where once again, things are much the same.
-While the WRV might not have the big boxy proportions of conventional sub-4-meter SUVs.
+Where once again, things are much the same.
+The Honda WRV might not have the boxy proportions of conventional sub-4-meter SUVs.
 Thanks to Honda’s legendary interior packaging skills.
 There’s still loads of space inside the cabin.
-Just have enough amount of knee room and even headroom.
-Again though not quite as good as a boxy sub 4 meter SUV is rather good.

 - There’s no center armrest,

-- and these headrests are not adjustable and set very, very low.
+- And headrests are not adjustable and are set very low.

-And the big space extends to the boot.
-Which at 363 liters is more than what you get in any of the current compact SUVs.
+And space extends to the boot.
+The boot is at 363 liters is more than what you get in any other current compact SUV.
 And though the back seat doesn’t split, you can fold it down for more luggage room.
-So far, so like the old car then, but what are the new BS6 engines like to drive.
-Let’s start with the petrol engine.

 Engine Specs – Honda WRV